MYM-Tech/cornellius-ui/README.md

 The only problem with this is that there are not so many libraries that are adapted to the use of jsx in components that are responsive or mobile first.
 What a headache, we can use jsx but not quite complete in a project.

-For those coming from react et who want to get into Vue 3 without losing their way of writing, JSX is great but it is limited only to the logic, if you want to build your components then you must create them from scratch.
+For those coming from React wanting to get into Vue 3 without losing their way of writing, JSX is great but it is limited only to the logic, if you want to build your components then you must create them from scratch.

-This library is dedicated to the good implementation of components created for mobile-first (responsive) ready to use, easy to edit or customize, and in JSX.
+This library is dedicated to the good implementation of mobile-first (responsive), ready to use, and easy to edit/customize JSX components.

 <p align="right">(<a href="#top">back to top</a>)</p>